 Four years of classical education in figurative sculpture at the Ontario College of Art & Design and specialized training in forensic art have led Jay to recreate the human form in the varied, but related fields of film, forensics and medical prosthetics.
 Jay has excelled in all of these areas.

 In the Hollywood film industry, Jay worked for 17 years with Gordon Smith, President of FXSmith.
+Smith is recognized in the film industry as an innovator in silicone prosthetic technology.
 The team received Emmy and Hollywood Make-up Artist Guild nominations and won Gemini and Saturn Awards.
-With his skill in forensic facial reconstruction, he provided an invaluable service to the Ontario Coroner’s Office, local law enforcement, and the Ontario community by assisting with unidentified human remains.
+Jay's filmography can be seen on the Internet Movie Data Base (IMDB).